Othello – Marrakesh to Porto

 The History

 From here Spain quickly unified, and in the 16th and 17th centuries the Spanish Empire was at its height and the dominant force of Europe.
-However the rise of the Ottoman Empire and Protestant powers in Northern Europe started Spain's decline, and in the early 19th century Napoleon occupied France and Spain struggled to recover for the rest of the century.
+However, the rise of the Ottoman Empire and Protestant powers in Northern Europe started Spain's decline.
+In the early 19th century, when Napoleon occupied France and Spain, Spain struggled to recover for the rest of the century.
 The early 20th century brought war...
-WWI and WWII but Spain's focus was it's own Civil War which Nationalist General Francisco Franco, leads to victory.
-More than 350,000 Spaniards died in the fighting, and Franco purges all remaining Republicans.
+WWI and WWII but Spain's focus was its own Civil War which Nationalist General Francisco Franco, lead to victory.
+More than 350,000 Spaniards died in the fighting, and Franco purged all remaining Republicans.
 Spain is left behind by the rest of Europe but in 1975 Franco dies and Spain joins Europe as we know it today.

 Othello....